Shatanjay Sudha

 Essential Financial Prompts

-Share your city, income, savings, planned timeline, down payment situation, family context, and what tradeoff feels hardest right now.
+Share your city, income, savings, timeline, financing position, family context, and the main tradeoff making this decision hard.

 25 prompts